murphf/42push_swap/README.md

 500 numbers should be sorted in max **5500** moves

 ## How
-I implemented "the best element algorithm" (as called by the original creator, check **the resources** folder)
+I implemented "the best element algorithm" (as called by the original creator, check the [ressource](/ressource) folder)
 ### 1- Parsing:
 ---
 if the input is valid, it gets added to a doubly circular linked list called **stack_a**